Naainz/ip-info/README.md

 5. [Free IP Geo Location](https://ipgeolocation.io/) - provides a free IP gelocation API for software developers I am currently using.
 This is a temporary replacement

-## Acknowledgments

-A big thank you to anyone providing feedback on my [solution](https://www.frontendmentor.io/solutions/ip-address-tracker-02_5ChONI).
-It definitely helps to find new ways to code and find easier solutions!